Jatie1/osu-beatmap-downloader/README.md

 - Fixed crash when closing the program during config file setup, then re-opening the program
 - Expanded disclaimer at the start
 - Better text feedback during config file setup
-- Added text in failedbeatmaps.txt to differentiate between osu!direct timeout and DMCA'd / broken maps that chimu will download when they are working again (will likely be temporary)
+- Added text in failedbeatmaps.txt writer to differentiate between osu!direct timeout and DMCA'd / broken maps that chimu will download when they are working again (will likely be temporary)

 ### 1.0.0 - 03/02/2022